Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT ARE POWERS OF 10?A power of 10 is 10 multiplied by itself any number of times, such as 10 × 10 × 10.
+Download as PDF Download PDF View as Separate PageWHAT ARE POWERS OF 10?A power of 10 is 10 multiplied by itself any number of times, such as 10 × 10 × 10.
 Powers of 10 can be written using exponential notation.
 104 shows 10 being multiplied by itself 4 times.

 To better understand powers of 10…